 So, in December of 2016, Chris launched his first set of production knives called the Williams Knife Expedition Series.
 While still beautiful in design, the new Expedition knives are built to be indestructible and everyday carry tools for the avid outdoors person pushing their passions afield.
 These knives are rugged and come with a lifetime guarantee.
 A full assortment of folders, everyday carry, fixed blade skinners and fillet knives round out the current Expedition Series with more ideas on the drawing board.
 There is also a cool line of apparel to accompany the knives in the Expedition Series.

 So, the days are different for Chris now.
 No more catching 5am flights and missing T-Ball games with his kids.
 Instead, as he opens the door to his shop every morning, he can hear his Grandfather in his head saying “If you do what you love, you’ll never work another day in your life”.
 And all those knives his grandfather made in his shop when Chris was a kid?
-They are mounted in a beautiful shadow box and hund on Chris office wall.
+They are mounted in a beautiful shadow box and hung on Chris's office wall.